ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-us.md

 ## Objective

 IP aliasing refers to a special network configuration for certain OVHcloud services.
-Failover IPs allow you to associate multiple IP addresses with a single network interface.
+Additional IPs allow you to associate multiple IP addresses with a single network interface.

-**This guide explains how to add failover IP addresses to your network configuration.**
+**This guide explains how to add Additional IP addresses to your network configuration.**

 > [!warning]
 >OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.